 University Dance Company Turns Up the Volume at Murphy Hall

 The University Dance Company Fall Concert explores love, community, and self-discovery through professionally choreographed works in ballet, hip hop, and contemporary dance at Murphy Hall Nov.
 11-13.
-For details and online ticket sales, visit the UDC Fall Concert performance page.

 “The students and choreographers are thrilled to be working in-person again and are excited to present our newest dances,” said James Moreno, Associate Professor of Dance and UDC Fall Concert Producer.